kushaldilip1/Pacman_Game/README.md

 # Pacman_Game
-Attempting at creating a PAcman purely using JavaScript.
+Attempting at creating a PacMan purely using JavaScript.